-What the IPF Code of Ethics 2024 means for padel players
+What the FIP Code of Ethics means for padel players

 Padel isn't just about winning points — it's also about playing with respect, honesty, and integrity.